-Licensed Clinical Social Workers (LCSWs) play a vital role in our healthcare system by providing mental health counseling and psychotherapy services.
-As one of the fastest-growing professions in the healthcare field, the career outlook for LCSWs is very strong.
+Licensed Clinical Social Workers (LCSWs) play a vital role in the healthcare system by providing mental health counseling and psychotherapy services.
+As one of the fastest-growing professions in healthcare, the career outlook for LCSWs remains strong in 2024, with a growing demand for qualified mental health professionals to address rising mental health and substance abuse issues.

 LCSW